Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 btn.addEventListener('click', () => console.log('hello'));
 ```

-- In this example the event listener just **waiting** for a button click event and wont doing anything on the **background** so it isnt asynchronous.
+- In this example the event listener just **waiting** for a button click event and wont do anything on the **background** so it isnt asynchronous.

 ## AJAX - Asynchronous javaScript and XML